Key Facts & Figures

 The large advantage of Rostock are the available railway track capacities at the port which allow for additional handling capabilities to be developed even at short notice.

-Currently there are 45 intermodal trains per week to and from Verona (19) in Italy, Bratislava (6) in Slovakia, Oradea (2) in Rumania, Dresden (6), Herne (7) and Halle (1) in Germany as well as Bettembourg (4) in Luxembourg
+Currently there are 47 intermodal trains per week to and from Verona (21) in Italy, Bratislava (5) in Slovakia, Oradea (2) in Romania, Dresden (5), Herne (6) and Halle (1) in Germany as well as Bettembourg (3) in Luxembourg.
+Via Bettembourg it is possible to reach Lyon in France as well as Barcelona in Spain, for instance.
+Also, LKW Walter has started a service to Karlsruhe (4).

 For further informationen pls. have a look at https://intermodal-rostock.de